Beguiled (song): Music video

 The live performance video of the song was streamed live over TikTok on September 19, 2022.
 The video was directed by long-time band creative partner and Creative Director Linda Strawberry.
 Similarly to the music video for "Ava Adore", "Beguiled" was shot in one take, streamed live over TikTok.
 The video features a mix of live band performance, performance artists, dancers and various friends and family members of the band parading toward the fixed camera.

 The edited version of the live performance music video premiered on YouTube on September 20, 2022 and serves as the song's official music video.

 Critical reception

 Upon release the song received generally positive reviews.
 Writing for Billboard, Gil Kaufman called the song a "chugging, Black Sabbath-like single".
 In a NME review for the song, writer Tom Skinner described the song previewing the upcoming album as "the swaggering, all-guns-blazing 'Beguiled', which sees the Pumpkins return to their gritty, guitar-led sound."
 Guitar World writer Michael Astley-Brown said of the track; "Beguiled is a four-to-the-floor riffer that rarely lets up in its barrage of palm-muted chugs" and that it was "in the vein of classic Pumpkins cut Zero."

-In a mixed review for Far Out Tyler Golson said of "Beguiled" that its "a strange mix of nü-metal guitars and electronic handclaps that eventually spiral into a fairly standard Smashing Pumpkins track" and in summary called the track "a solid track from a band that is firmly sticking to their chosen path.
-There's something admirable in that, isn't there?".